urso/jsdoc-simple/README.md

 Creating the documentation then will be as easy as (with \*nix shell):

     $ run.sh -c='jsdoc.conf' -t="$JSDOCDIR/templates/jsdoc-simple" src

+### Choosing a different default CSS file ###

+jsdoc-simple gives you the ability to modify the CSS file that is used to style the generated documentation.
+By default, the default.css file found within the static folder is used.
+To use a different CSS file, you MUST add the desired css file to the jsdoc-simple static folder and then define 'cssFile' option in one of two ways:

+On the command line:

+    -D="cssFile:myCssFile.css"

+In a conf file:

+    {
+        d: 'docs', // output directory 'docs'
+        a: false,  // do not show all symbols
+        D: {
+            cssFile: 'myCssFile.css'
+        }
+    }

+**NOTE:** The value for 'cssFile' should be given without any path prefix as it's value is already rooted within the static folder.

 ## Handling additional Resources ##